jktr/clausewitz2json/README.md

 # clausewitz2json

+Disclaimer: Please note that this code is largely experimental.
+It should probably be refactored, receive a proper test suite and build system configuration, and have a looking over by someone with more haskell experience.
+There also does not seem to be an authoritative clausewitz language spec, so support may be incomplete as development used only stellaris/CK2/EU4 sources.

+---

 Paradox Interactive's Clausewitz Engine uses a custem plain-text file format in its game files.
 The use of a format unique to the engine makes automated processing and analysis of these files difficult.
-As a result, this project aims to implement a format conversion to (and from) json, which should simplify working with these files considerably.
+As a result, this project aims to implement a format conversion to (and from) json, which should simplify working with and building tooling for these files considerably.

 These features are currently implemented:
   - clausewitz source parser (lossless)
   - JSON DSL emitter (lossy)

 Notable missing features are:
+  - proper handling of source encoding (affects eu4, ck2)
   - clausewitz DSL emitter
   - JSON DSL emitter (lossless)